Quality Manual

 9. Considerations of Covid-19 or other major impacts

-Where the recommendations to extend the PGR's registration status relate to research or personal impacts resulting from the Covid-19 pandemic, the PGR can confirm the need for an extension to the four year maximum period, by either following the extension to the registered period of study, or the extension to Thesis Pending procedure, depending on whether further research is deemed necessary or not.
+Where the recommendations to extend the PGR's registration status relate to research or personal impacts resulting from the Covid-19 pandemic, the PGR can confirm the need for an extension to the 4 year maximum period, by either following the extension to the registered period of study, or the extension to Thesis pending procedure, depending on whether further research is deemed necessary or not.

-Other significant impacts on PGR progression, either personal or on the research, such as major disruption in access to facilities, should also be taken into account in Progression Review.
+Other significant impacts on PGR progression, either personal or research-related, such as major disruption in access to facilities, should also be taken into account in Progression Review.
 When circumstances are out of the PGRs control, these should be considered fairly, with respect and consideration for the impact on the PGR.

 Forms and documentation